This is a longer version of a lecture I presented to the Philosophy Forum in Melbourne, Australia, in June 2019

 We will need new kinds of foods, produced by new kinds of processes.
 We will need to stop the extinctions of organisms, including insects and other small invertebrates and also microorganisms, in order to restore our ecosystems.
 And we need to reverse global warming.

 Our recent progress has committed us to ways of life that now threaten our future.
 It will be extremely difficult for us to change how we live.

 Our progress in several technologies has resulted in actions that have damaged the environment and its biota, increased our population to a degree that we are further disrupting the environment further in order to provide food, and has made us rely on facilities that increase global warming.

 We must now be willing to actually do what is needed to avoid disaster.

-But all this might be pie in the sky.
 Our present reaction to global warming is not very reassuring.
-I don’t think we could start reversing global warming for many decades.
-By then it may well have devastated most of our facilities and our sources of food.
+I don’t think global warming will start reversing for many decades.

 If we actually get round to doing what is necessary for all of the problems, the road ahead will still be rocky.